siidheesh/pictgame/README.md

 ![Pictgame logo](./pictgame.png "Pictgame")

-# Pictgame
+# Pictgame 🎨

-A pictionary-esque game with a react + xstate frontend and node backend
+A pictionary-esque game with a react + xstate frontend, node + redis microservice backend and a bot

 Written to better acquaint myself with the abovementioned tech